abdrahmansoltan/Learning-Notes/Git/01-Git.md

 - **working directory**, which contains changes that may not be tracked by Git yet

-  - In the working directory, the user can create new files or change existing files that do not yet exist in either the staging index or the repository, and **no Git command is required to do so**.
+  - In the working directory, the user can create new files or change existing files that do not yet exist in either the staging index(area) or the repository, and **no Git command is required to do so**.

-- **staging index**, which contains changes that we're about to commit into the repository
+- **staging index(area)**, which contains changes that we're about to commit into the repository
+  - > **NOTE:** a clean staging area isn't actually empty, as it actually contains the exact copy of the latest commit

   - `git add` : move from working to staging index
   - `git rm --cached` : remove from staging index